Overview of Pacemakers and Implantable Cardioverter Defibrillators (ICDs)

 Arrhythmias can cause problems with contractions of the heart chambers by:

-Not allowing the chambers to fill with an adequate amount of blood because the electrical signal is causing the heart to pump too fast.
+Not allowing your heart chambers to fill with enough blood because the heart pumps

 How does the heart beat?